Myria-de/VRAM/README.md

 # VRAM
-How to use VRAM as ramdisk
+How to use VRAM as ramdisk (LinuxWelt 05/2023).

 ## Grafikkarte als Ramdisk nutzen
 Vramfs: https://github.com/Overv/vramfs